-CapGlobalCarbon is a proposal for non-governmental actors to create a new global system to (a) make sure the necessary reductions in total global carbon emissions are achieved and (b) do so in a way that reduces poverty and inequality.
+CapGlobalCarbon is a proposal for non-governmental actors to create a new global system to (a) make sure the necessary reductions in total global carbon emissions are achieved and (b) do so in a way that reduces poverty and inequality and stimulates the energy transition.
 The system would operate as a back-up to the inter-governmental negotiations.
 This idea has been developed by members of the international think tank Feasta.
-Anyone interested in further information or in helping to realise this project please make contact here.

 Our global climate is on course for disaster.
 This is because the atmosphere is being treated as a dumping-ground for greenhouse gas emissions.
 And there is no global regulator for keeping the vast majority of the World’s remaining fossil fuels in the ground.

 In order to minimise the risks of irreversible climate change, CapGlobalCarbon (CGC) aims to ensure that the aggregate global emissions from fossil fuels steadily decrease to zero.
 This would be achieved by a progressively tightening cap on fossil fuel extraction.
 Furthermore, revenues from the auction of extraction permits would benefit the lowest consumers of fossil fuels.
-This compensation could substantially alleviate poverty and reduce global inequality.
+This compensation could substantially alleviate poverty, reduce global inequality and support climate justice.
 By steadily and predictably reducing the global dependence on fossil fuels the process proposed by CapGlobalCarbon would also hasten a smooth transition to a zero-carbon economy.

 This system would act as a back-up to the UNFCCC negotiations, ensuring that the global community finally achieves effective action on climate change.

 To prevent catastrophic climate change, it is essential that an effective regulator of the aggregate global total fossil fuels is established.